 Nithin joined Bridgespan after seven years as an educator and district leader working in prior roles in Pittsburg Unified School District, Oakland Unified School District, and the School District of Philadelphia.
 His career began in the classroom teaching high school math and later working as an instructional coach supporting new math and science teachers.

 In addition to his work at Bridgespan, Nithin serves on the Board of Directors of The New Teacher Center

 .
 Nithin also serves on the Governing Board of the Walnut Creek School District, the district where his two daughters attend school.

-Nithin earned a BA in Computer Science for Harvard University; an MA in Educational Leadership from Teachers College, Columbia University; and an MA in Educational Policy and Management from the Harvard Graduate School of Education.
+Nithin earned a BA in Computer Science for Harvard University; an MA in Educational Leadership from Teachers College, Columbia University; and an Ed.M in Educational Policy and Management from the Harvard Graduate School of Education.